Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 artisans from Rajasthan and other states showcase and sell their creations.
 It's more than just a

 shopping destination—visiting Shilpgram is a cultural experience.
-You’ll find handwoven fabrics,
+You’ll find handwoven

-December is especially vibrant, with live music, dance, and craft demonstrations.
+in December is especially vibrant, with live music, dance, and craft demonstrations.

-Tips for Shoppers: Bargaining is common in most local markets, so don’t hesitate to negotiate for
+Tips for Shoppers: Bargaining is common in most local markets, so don’t hesitate to

-certified handicrafts.
+you’re looking for certified handicrafts.

 Udaipur’s markets beautifully reflect its artistic soul and royal elegance.
 Walking through these